sumyuck/Make_a_neural_network/README.md

 This is the code for the "Make a Neural Network" - Intro to Deep Learning #2 coding challenge by Siraj Raval on Youtube

 ## Overview
-The neural network can take any number of layers, mention it in the code.
+The neural network can work with arbitary number of layers and weights to carry out a classification task.

 ## Dependencies